Shivin302/tensor-wrap/README.md

 # TensorWrap Kernel Optimization System

-A minimal agentic search system for auto-generating and evaluating optimized GPU kernels using LLMs.
-This implementation is designed specifically for macOS with CPU-only execution.
+An agentic search system for auto-generating and evaluating optimized CPU and GPU kernels using LLMs.
+Inspired by https://scalingintelligence.stanford.edu/pubs/kernelbench/
+This product starts off with a numpy reference implementation of an operation, and incrementally calls LLMs to generate ideas for optimizing in C++ or CUDA, another LLM call to implement the idea, and then running that kernel to get results for the next iteration for kernel optimization.
+We are able to replicate results of the Stanford paper.
+Included in the code are matmul and convolution kernels, and this applies to any operation that can be written in numpy.

 ## Setup